 - For lubrication points with strong vibration / shocks (isolation of lubrication system)

 - For lubrication points which are unsafe to access: Mounting in safe areas

 Advantages of automatic lubrication

-- Safe and continuous lubrication in areas with explosive atmospheres
+Safe and reliable lubrication, also in areas with potentially explosive atmospheres